-Annual Leave will be earned at the rate of

-37.5 Hr.
-Workweek: 150 Hrs.
-(20 days) 40 Hr.
-Workweek: 160 Hrs.
-(20 days)
+Annual Leave will be 37.5 Hr.
+Workweek: 232.5 Hrs.
+(31 days) earned at the rate of 40 Hr.
+Workweek: 248 Hrs.
+(31 days)

-Regular hours paid as used in this Article include all hours paid except overtime, standby time, call-time, and full-time out-service training.
+- e.
+Regular hours paid as used in this Article include all hours paid except overtime, standby time, call-time, and full-time out-service training. - f.
 Employees shall be credited with a year of service for each 26 pay periods completed in an active pay status provided they were paid a minimum of one hour in each pay period.

-Section 2.
-Vacation pay shall be the employee's regular straight time rate of pay in effect for the employee's regular classification.
+- g.
+Employees may be eligible for up to one additional annual leave day to be earned at the beginning of the next leave calendar year provided the requirements of Article 11, Section 14.b. are met.
+An additional personal day earned by an employee under the provisions of Article 11, Section 14.b. based on no sick leave usage during leave calendar year 2016 will be converted to an additional annual leave day at the beginning of the 2017 leave calendar year and thereafter be available for use in accordance this Article. - Section 2.
+Vacation pay shall be the employee's regular straight time rate of pay in effect for the employee's regular classification. - Section 3.

-Section 3.
 Vacations shall be scheduled and granted for periods of time requested by the employee subject to management's responsibility to maintain efficient operations.
 If the nature of the work makes it necessary to limit the number of employees on vacation at the same time, the employee with the greatest seniority as it relates to total years of service with the Employer shall be given preference in the event of any conflict in selection.
+Employer agrees to meet and discuss regarding factors considered when determining the number of licensed staff that can be granted leave.
+If meet and discuss concerning matters contained within this paragraph does not resolve the issue at the local level, a meet and discuss may be scheduled at the agency level at the Union's request.
 Where reasonable opportunities are available for selection of vacation on a seniority basis, approved requests shall not be revoked if a conflict in selection develops after the selection period.
 The selection periods shall be as follows, unless there are existing or subsequent agreements on the selection period at appropriate local levels:

-Selection Response to Vacation
+Selection Period Response to Requests Vacation Period

-Period Requests Period

 September 1-30 October 10 January 1-June 30

 March 1-31 April 10 July 1-December 31